-Keel for the first patrol craft in the class, named KM Bagan Datuk, was laid in December 2015 and its launching ceremony took place at Destini's shipyard in Port Klang, Malaysia, in March 2017.
+The keel for the first patrol craft in the class, named KM Bagan Datuk, was laid in December 2015, and its launching ceremony took place at Destini’s shipyard in Port Klang, Malaysia, in March 2017.

 All six vessels are expected to be commissioned by the MMEA by June 2018.

 The KM Bagan Datuk-class coastal patrol vessels are based on a 40m coastal patrol vessel designed by German shipyard Fassmer Group.
 The vessel’s hull is made of steel, while the superstructure is built using marine aluminium.